abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

      precedence of a token having only a head handler (i.e., a token which can only occur in the beginning position of an expression).
 The precedence of such a head-only token is usually taken to be 0, but it really does not need to be defined at all.
-So, precedences can be treated as a properties associated with tail-handler functions.
+So, precedences can be treated as properties associated with tail-handler functions.

 This table summarizes the correspondence between Pratt's terminology and the